 Sheep and Goat Compensation Fund

 Victoria's Sheep and Goat Compensation Fund is established under the Livestock Disease Control Act 1994.
-The fund collects livestock duties paid by producers on the sale of sheep and goats or their carcases in Victoria.
+The fund collects livestock duties paid by producers on the sale of sheep and goats or their carcasses in Victoria.

 The Minister for Agriculture may make payments from the Sheep and Goat Compensation Fund: